 - For large aneurysms or ruptured aneurysms, the surgical and minimally invasive options are the key modality of treatment.

-- For a complicated aneurysmal bleed, a neurosurgeon might perform a decompression surgery where part of the skull is removed to relieve pressure on the brain, but this is only done in very severe cases.
+- For a complicated aneurysmal bleed, a neurosurgeon might perform an external ventricular drain or decompression surgery where a part of the skull is removed to reduce the pressure inside the skull, but this is only done in very severe cases.

 Frequently Asked Questions (FAQs)